ParidhiSinghPS/LINUX_DOCS/Readme.md

 ## LAYERED ARCHITECTURE OF LINUX
 <img src ="/ASSESTS/architecture-of-linux.png">
-- Linux System Architecture is consists of following layers
+- Linux System Architecture is consists of following layers:-
 - Hardware layer - Hardware consists of all peripheral devices (RAM/ HDD/ CPU etc).
 - Kernel - Core component of Operating System, interacts directly with hardware,provides low level services to upper layer components.
 - Shell - An interface to kernel, hiding complexity of kernel's functions from users.
 Takes commands from user and executes kernel's functions.